 April 02, 2012

-Christianity and Homosexuality: Embracing the Fulness of Christ
+Christianity and Homosexuality: Embracing the Fullness of Christ

 Recently, I've been rummaging through some articles on the Internet regarding Christianity and homosexuality.
 There are many voices, but there is not a lot of clarity.
 I've noticed there is a tendency towards polarity with regard to the truth and love of God.
 I'd like to briefly review some of the positions I've noticed and then offer my two cents worth.

 A homosexual reverend, Mark Sandlin, offers that opposing homosexuality is opposing people, because people are born that way.
 And that the biblical laws against homosexuality are no different than temporal dietary laws.

 Chuck Colsen emphasizes that Christians should be prepared with a valid answer on the subject of homosexuality.